The Essential Beginners Car Detailing Kit – 5 Must Have Products

 The second product is getting a good quality wash mitt.

 I’m shuddering at the thought of even mentioning the word sponge to wash a car, but I see so many using them, I have to mention it.
 Before we go any further, please, please bin the sponge when washing your car.
 Thanks!

 OK, so public service announcement out the way, I need to explain why this is so important.

 A good wash mitt will help alleviate these issues to a certain extent.
-Ideally you want to be looking at lamb’s wool wash mitt that offer dense, yet soft microfibre particles.
-My youngest often states it feels like stroking the dog!
+Ideally, you want to be looking at lamb’s wool wash mitt that offers dense, yet soft microfibre particles.
+My youngest often state it feels like stroking the dog!

 The long fibres mean that any dirt that does come up off the car will then go deep into the fibres and away from the paint.
 When you then go to rinse in your wash buckets, the dirt should come out with a thorough rinse.

 My weapon of choice is the Meguires Luxurious Lamb’s Wool Wash Mitt.
 The mitt is made from a deep pile, high quality, Australian and New Zealand Lamb’s Wool.
 It’s super, super soft and works great with the elasticated cuff for a secure wash.

 The back of the mitt also includes a mesh with a soft microfibre backing.
 This is used to pick up bug’s that have splatted on your paint.
 It offers a little more abrasion, but not too much that’s going to scratch your paint.